homsar/homsar.github.io/_posts/2025-02-25-slip-sleepers.md

 Goes the long way around from Reading
 (assuming coming from the west, at least) and pulls into either King’s Cross or St Pancras at 0630.
+You wake up at a reasonable time, ready to check in for your Eurostar.
-Not early enough to meet the first Eurostar, but fine for the 0801 or 0931.
+Not early enough to meet the first train of the day, but fine for the 0801 or 0931.
 Similarly to the Caledonian Sleeper, occupies the platform for a couple of hours